 Color was typically highest during the summer wet season reflecting the increased freshwater inflow inputs of dissolved and suspended organic and inorganic particles from Shell Creek watershed (Figure 3-26).
 Figure 3-27 shows longitudinal gradients in water color at the monitoring stations 4, 5, 6, 7, 9 and 8.
-Color levels were typically similar along Lower Shell Creek, especially at stations 4,5 and 6.
-The slight increase along stations 7,9 and 8 is attributed to the inputs of organic and inorganic particles from the Peace River.
+Color levels were typically similar along the length of Lower Shell Creek, especially at stations 4,5 and 6.
+The slight increase in color from stations 7,9 and 8 was likely associated with organic and inorganic particulate inputs from the Peace River.